JoanBarduena/Platformer_Game/README.md

 	-[Joan's GitHub Link](https://github.com/JoanBarduena)

 ## Innovation:
-- Level_load: Instead of creating 2 scenes, we develop a Stuct Level with an Int (level) and a Sting (MapPath.tmx).
+- Level_load: Instead of creating 2 scenes, we developed a Stuct Level with an Int (level) and a String (MapPath.tmx).
 So if the int is "1" the map loaded will be "map1.tmx".

 ## Tasklist:
 - Josep Lleal:
 	- Pathfinding.
 	- Entities (smasher, bat).
-	- UML File.
+	- UML Files.
+	- Gui.

 - Joan Barduena:
 	- God Mode.